openshift/oc-mirror/docs/usage.md

 ### Running `oc-mirror` For First Time
 To create a new full imageset, use the following command with the target directory being a new, empty location and the configuration file authored referencing the config spec for the version of oc-mirror:

-`oc-mirror --config imageset-config.yaml --dir test-create file://archives`
+`oc-mirror --config imageset-config.yaml file://archives`

 > **WARNING**: Depending on the configuration file used, this process may download multiple hundreds of gigabytes of data.
 This may take quite a while.
 Use the optional `log-level=debug` command line flag for more verbose output to track command execution.

 **Note:** After `oc-mirror` has finished, an imageset named mirror_seq1_000000.tar will have been created and available in your specified directory.
 Use this file with `oc-mirror` to mirror the imageset to a disconnected registry:

-`oc-mirror --from archives --dir test-publish docker://localhost:5000`
+`oc-mirror --from archives docker://localhost:5000`

 ### Running `oc-mirror` For Differential Updates

 Once a full imageset has been created and published, differential imagesets that contain only updated images as per the configuration file can be generated with the same command as above:

-`oc-mirror --config imageset-config.yaml --dir test-create file://archives`
+`oc-mirror --config imageset-config.yaml file://archives`

-**Note:** The `--dir` value must be the same for all create runs if you use a local backend (the default option) to detect the metadata.

 ## Glossary

 `imageset` - Refers to the artifact or collection of artifacts produced by `oc-mirror`.